 Motion by Cook to approve Agenda Content as presented is seconded and passed 3-0.

 Citizen Comment: 1.
-Commission Rubingh reported Banks and Central Lake Townships will work together to repave Rushton Rd.
+CommissionER Rubingh reported Banks and Central Lake Townships will work together to repave Rushton Rd.
 2. Tax rates were set at the County’s last meeting.
 The previous years total county wide millage rate was 7.0 with this year’s rate at 7.4.
 The cost to update the County Building façade will be a little higher than expected, with the lowest bid at $4.9 million.
 The ARPA money they intend to use is $4.5 million.

 CONSENT AGENDA: All reports were accepted by consent.